FSSI Wireless Frequently Asked Questions

 - Tiered discounts as total volume increases across the government

 - Requesting additional discounts in the request for quote during the fair opportunity process

 - Semi-annual rate reviews with the contractors to select more cost-effective plans

 - Annual price benchmarking by GSA and the contractors to compare prices in the marketplace and reduce as mutually agreed.

 2. My agency needs a solution for managing its wireless services.
 Is FSSI Wireless a replacement for TEMS?

 The FSSI Wireless BPAs include improved data and billing reports the agency can use to manage its services.
 The FSSI Wireless BPAs also include an interface through which agencies can connect their “in-house” TEMS functions or systems to the contractors' commercially-available data.
-An agency may acquire a broader or more agency-specific solution through the TEMS providers under IT Schedule 70, Special Item Number (SIN) 132-51, 52, or 53 or through the Connections Program.
-For more information on these options, please see www.gsa.gov/tems and www.gsa.gov/connectionsii.
+We have also included a TEMS component within our definition of Mobile Lifecycle & Expense Management, which is part of our Managed Mobility Program.
+An agency can acquire a broader or more agency-specific solution through the TEMS (or ML&EM) providers under IT Schedule 70, Special Item Number (SIN) 132-51, 52, or 53, or through the Connections Program.
+For more information on these options, please see www.gsa.gov/managedmobility and www.gsa.gov/connectionsii.

 3. Can a task order extend beyond the five-year period of performance of the BPAs?